rodrigo-toledo/golang-cli-inventory/memory-bank/progress.md

 3. Keep memory bank up-to-date
    - Update `activeContext.md` after major changes (schema migrations, CI updates, new features).
    - Record progress in `progress.md` with short dated entries when milestones are reached.

-4. (Recommended) Add a README inside `memory-bank/`
-   - Brief explanation of the Memory Bank purpose and a short checklist for maintainers when updating.

 How to use
 - New sessions / contributors should read `projectbrief.md` first, then `productContext.md` and `techContext.md`.